X

 Don’t waste your airline miles on business travel

 It’s completely understandable to want to use your personal stash of miles to defray the cost of business travel, but don’t forget that travel for business is tax deductible!
-Though it may be tempting to dip into your personal airline miles for a business trip, you’ll get more bang for your buck if you save your airline miles for your personal use.
+Though it may be tempting to dip into your personal airline miles for a business trip, you’ll get more bang for your buck if you your airline miles for your personal use.

 Instead of using your personal miles on a business expense, you can use your business card and earn even more miles while still securing a tax deduction.
 Plus, the best part is you can use all of those miles later for a fun trip!